dsloyer/ez-kubeadm/README.md

   -i specifies master IP address
   -n specifies network, one of calico, canal, flannel, romana, weave -t test only (dry run)
+  -d delete existing cluster only
+Ctl-c to exit
 ```
 You're ready to create a cluster, or destroy and recreate an Ubuntu-based Kubernetes cluster,
 anytime, from this directory, with a single command: